Implex-ltd/Implex-generator/README.md

 1. [Download](#installation) Follow steps.

 ## Requirements
-Before installing and using the Binary Dropper, ensure that the following requirements are met:
+Before installing and using the generator, ensure that the following requirements are met:
 - Operating System: Windows 10/11, Linux
 - Golang 1.20
 - Python 3.10.0